Symbiotic House: Germane Barnes

 Starting: 6:30 PM

-This installment of the Symbiotic House lecture series features Germane Barnes, a Chicago-born, Miami-based licensed architect and founding principal of Studio Barnes.
-His research-driven practice examines architecture’s social and political dimensions through historical analysis and speculative design.
-Barnes is an Associate Professor and Director of the Master of Architecture Graduate Programs at the University of Miami School of Architecture.
+Symbiotic House: Germane Barnes takes place Thursday, March 26.
+Barnes, a Chicago-born licensed architect and founding principal of Studio Barnes, explores architecture’s social and political dimensions through historical analysis and speculative design.
+He serves as Associate Professor and Director of the Master of Architecture Graduate Programs at the University of Miami School of Architecture.